 Acceptance packages include an Acceptance Letter signed by the MSAC chair.
-Other items in the package include a Combined Response Form which includes a link to the College of Medicine Technical standards.
-A written response is desired from the applicant within two weeks of the date of the acceptance letter.
-If a response letter is not received from the applicant, the Admissions Office will make every effort to contact the applicant to determine their intent.
+Accepted students can access the Combined Response Form (CRF) on the secondary application site.
+The CRF includes a link to the College of Medicine Technical standards.
+Accepted applicants are expected to submit their CRF online within two weeks of the date of the acceptance letter.
+If a response form is not received from the applicant, the Admissions Office will make every effort to contact the applicant to determine their intent.
 The response to the Technical Standards is filed with the applicant's response to the acceptance offer in the Admissions File.
 Those responses that indicate that an accommodation may be necessary are forwarded immediately to the Medical Student Accessibility Liaison.